289 990-4738 (9:00 am to 10:00 pm ET)

 The Choice is Yours

 If you have done all your research and feel that you are able to detect a red flag and if you are comfortable with the people that you are dealing with then wherever you choose to purchase your new pet from should be okay.
-It is important to always be mindful whenever dealing with living things (plants or animals) that often things happen that no one can predict, sometimes things do not always go the way we had hoped so be prepared!
+It is important to always be mindful whenever dealing with living things (plants or animals) that often things happen that no one can predict.
+Sometimes things do not always go the way we had hope so we really do need to be prepared!
 Make sure that whenever you take on a new pet that you are certain that you are making an educated decision and are fully aware of the responsibility and commitment that you are making to any animal.
-Its life depends on your decision.
+Its' life depends on your decision.